Brandon Lowe Player Props: Rays vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Dodgers pitching staff ranks 17th in the league.
+- The pitching staff for the Dodgers has a collective 8.5 K/9, which ranks 18th in MLB.

-- The Dodgers' 4.26 team ERA ranks 17th across all league pitching staffs.
+- The Dodgers have the 18th-ranked team ERA among all MLB pitching staffs (4.37).

-- The Dodgers rank 15th in baseball in home runs allowed (58 total, 1.1 per game).
+- The Dodgers rank 17th in baseball in home runs surrendered (61 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.